Table of Contents

 ACCEPTABLE_LICENSES+=xv-license

-The use of LICENSE=shareware
+The use of LICENSE=shareware,

-, and similar language
+LICENSE=no-commercial-use, and similar language

 is deprecated because it does not crisply refer to a particular